janhsimon/openxr-vulkan-example/readme.md

 # Running the OpenXR Vulkan Example

-1. Download the latest [release](https://github.com/janhsimon/openxr-vulkan-example/releases) (once available) or build the project yourself with the steps below.
+1. Download the latest [release](https://github.com/janhsimon/openxr-vulkan-example/releases) or build the project yourself with the steps below.
 2. Make sure your headset is connected to your computer.
 3. Run the program!